On the Jordan-Moore-Gibson-Thompson equation of nonlinear acoustics: Abstract

 \section{Abstract}

-{The JMGT equation was put forward by Pedro Jordan~\cite{jordan2008nonlinear,jordan2014second}, also referring to earlier work by Moore and Gibson~\cite{moore1960propagation}, as well as Thompson~\cite{thompson} to amend the infinite speed of sound paradox of classical models of nonlinear acoustics such as the Westervelt and Kuznetsov's equation.
-Additionally to its physical significance (and of course related to it), it has given rise to a substantial body of mathematical literature -- possibly even more than the above mentioned classical models.
-In this paper, we aim to provide a systematic (though inevitably incomplete) overview thereby focusing on well-posedness analysis of initial value and time periodic problems, memory and fractional attenuation as well as singular limits and -- with one example each -- control and inverse problems. }
+{The JMGT equation was put forward by Pedro Jordan~\cite{jordan2008nonlinear,jordan2014second}, also referring to earlier work by Moore and Gibson~\cite{moore1960propagation}, as well as Thompson~\cite{thompson} to amend the infinite speed of sound paradox of classical models of nonlinear acoustics such as the Westervelt and Kuznetsov equations. \MarginRone{1.} Additionally to its physical significance (and of course related to it), it has given rise to a substantial body of mathematical literature -- possibly even more than the above-mentioned \MarginRone{2.} classical models.
+In this paper, we aim to provide a systematic (though inevitably incomplete) overview thereby focusing on wellposedness analysis of initial value and time-periodic \MarginRone{28.} problems, memory and fractional attenuation as well as singular limits and -- with one example each -- control and inverse problems. }